 In addition to her clinical work, Dr. Lewitzke has been appointed as a board member for the Michigan Association of Gifted Children (MAGC) and provides training and supervision to other clinicians.
 Dr. Lewitzke is also known for her expertise in the field of behavioral health and her dedication to raising awareness and improving access to care.
 She hosts her own podcast, “Psych Confidential”, where she discusses important topics in mental health and provides insights and advice to listeners.
 Dr. Lewitzke has also made appearances on various other podcasts and has been featured on local television stations such as Channel 7 WXYZ Detroit.
 Through her work in the media, she has become a trusted and respected voice in the community, helping to break down stigma and provide much-needed resources and support to those in need

 Despite the challenges posed by the COVID-19 pandemic, Dr. Lewitzke remained committed to providing face-to-face services and patients traveled from all over the country and state to seek psychological assessment and therapy services from her.

-Dr. Lewitzke is also the great-granddaughter of Blessed Omelyan Kovch, a Ukrainian Greek-Catholic priest who was beatified in 2001 by Pope John Paul II for his bravery in rescuing hundreds of Jews during WWII.
-He was arrested by the Gestapo on December 20th 1942 and perished in the Majdanek concentration camp.
+Dr. Lewitzke is also the great-granddaughter of Blessed Omelyan Kovch, a Ukrainian Greek-Catholic priest who was beatified in 2001 for his bravery in rescuing hundreds of Jews during WWII.
+She lives in Oakland County with her husband and two children and enjoys spending time outdoors with her family.